yasint23/AWS/aws/hands-on/11_20_2021_Cloudwatch/README.md

 #### Step 1: Create Role

 - Go to IAM console a create Policy named "start-stop-instance" including these json script seen below:
+NOTE:
+-The first part of policy below for to get ec2 logs and second part is for the start-stop instance policy.
+-Actually for the ec2 start-stop IAM role doesn't need but for to get the ec2-logs we need IAM role and policy
 ```text
 {
     "Version": "2012-10-17",